 Budva has a spectacular location on the Adriatic Sea, with beautiful beaches and a lovely Old Town.
-It makes for an easy and fun day trip if you are based in Kotor.
+It makes for an easy and fun day trip if you are based in Kotor or Perast.
 Read on to discover the best things to do in Budva, Montenegro!

 Budva then came under the rule of the Habsburgs and eventually became part of Yugoslavia after World War I. Budva is today a part of the independent European nation of Montenegro.